-- The QoS tab on the Setup > Network page has been simplified so that a single setting allows you to enable or disable QoS.
+- From Windows, choose Start > Control Panel > Network Connections. - 2.
+From the Advanced menu, choose Advanced Settings. - 3.
+Select the Windows Mobile 5 adapter, and click the down arrow to move it below the LAN connection in the list of network adapters. - If you configure the system as Connected over VPN using the default network adapter before you connect the system to the VPN, the system displays a Network alert.
+This alert continues to display until you change and reapply the network setting. - The QoS tab on the Setup > Network page has been simplified so that a single setting allows you to enable or disable QoS.
 In PVX version 8.0.0, IP Precedence and DiffServ had to be set separately, which did not work reliably on all Windows systems. - Restoring the system to factory defaults does not reset the allocation of system resources to the "Balanced" setting.
-The default port on a server is typically 1002 or 389, depending on the installed versions of ILS and Windows.
-Note that the default port for PVX is 389. - If you change the Media port range on the Ports tab of the Setup > Network page and then upgrade to PVX version 8.0.2, the values you entered in the Media port range field will be set back to the default values. - If you register to an invalid Global Directory Server, the PVX user interface may hang briefly and then recover. - Users with the Windows XP operating system will not be able to place or receive video calls if the Internet Connection Firewall is enabled.
+If you change the Media port range on the Ports tab of the Setup > Network page and then upgrade to PVX version 8.0.4, the values you entered in the Media port range field will be set back to the default values. - If you register to an invalid Global Directory Server, the PVX user interface may hang briefly and then recover. - Users with the Windows XP operating system will not be able to place or receive video calls if the Internet Connection Firewall is enabled.
 To correct this: - 1.
 Right-click My Network Connections. - 2.
 Select Network Properties. - 3.
 In Local Area Connection Properties, select Advanced. - 4.
 Clear the Internet Connection Firewall option. - Users running Windows XP Service Pack 2 may experience difficulty establishing a connection to incoming calls through a firewall.
 If this occurs, do the following: - 1.
 Click Start and then choose Settings > Control Panel. - 2.
 Select Windows Firewall. - 3.
-Select Exceptions.

-- 4. Confirm that the vvsys.exe and Windows NetMeeting check boxes are selected. - T.120 may not work properly through some NAT devices. - If calls stop working after you configure the software and the NAT device, ensure that the NAT is still configured properly.
+Select Exceptions. - 4.
+Confirm that the vvsys.exe and Windows NetMeeting check boxes are selected. - If calls stop working after you configure the software and the NAT device, ensure that the NAT is still configured properly.
 Internal testing has shown that some NAT devices can lose their settings and must be reconfigured.
-Verify that you have the latest firmware for your NAT device. - After installing a new NAT device and configuring the NAT device settings in the Polycom PVX software, you must power cycle both the device and the computer.
+Verify that you have the latest firmware for your NAT device.

+- After installing a new NAT device and configuring the NAT device settings in the Polycom PVX software, you must power cycle both the device and the computer.
 To do this: - 1.
 Close all applications currently running on the system. - 2.
 Power off the computer. - 3.
 Power off the NAT device. - 4.
 After 30 seconds, power on the NAT device. - 5.
 Power on the computer. - 6.
-Restart Polycom PVX. - If the system is registered with an Internet Locator Server or a Global Directory and you delete the server address, the system displays a server error message.
+Restart Polycom PVX. - If the system is registered with a Global Directory and you delete the server address, the system displays a server error message.
 Clear the Register check box instead. - Auto-discovery of a gatekeeper may not operate properly if the PVX system is connected to a router. - PVX calls conducted over a network that uses a combination of both a NETGEAR® router and a Cisco® Gatekeeper may disconnect after a period of approximately four minutes. - PVX systems registered to the Global Management System that are also located behind a NAT must open port 3603 (TCP) on the NAT firewall device.